mo-agh/mo-agh.github.io/_pages/projects.md

 author_profile: true
 ---

-This page showcases the projects I have led and collaborated on, along with their results.
+This page showcases some of the projects I have led and collaborated on, along with their results.

 ## Project 1: GEDI and Landsat-8 Data Fustion Using Machine Learning